Amaranthusss/ant-design-patterns/README.md

 ### Extensions:

-- Item Each Ant Design component returned from `useAntPattern` hook has additional parameter at `default` settings named `children` type of `string | any`.
+- Each Ant Design component returned from `useAntPattern` hook has additional parameter at `default` settings named `children` type of `string | any`.
 That parameter means JSX code inside rendered component.
 For example for button or checkbox it means displayed text.
-- Item When do you need change value of components based on `form`, `input`, `textareas`, you can use controller method `setValue`.
+- When do you need change value of components based on `form`, `input`, `textareas`, you can use controller method `setValue`.
 That requirement exists for reason described at [React documentation](https://reactjs.org/docs/forms.html).
 This method is connected to `onChange` event.
 For this moment `onValuesChange` is not supported.

 ## Available Scripts